AdobeDocs/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

     > `</dependency>`

 1. Save and close the file.

-## 3. Update project to include latest version of Forms Core Components:
+## 3. Update the project to include the latest version of Forms Core Components:

 1. Open the [AEM Archetype Project Folder]/pom.xml for editing.

 1. Save and close the file.

-## 4. Commit the updates to your Git Repository and run pipeline to deploy the repository {#Commit-the-updates-to-your-git-repository}
+## 4. Commit the updates to your Git Repository and run a pipeline to deploy the repository {#Commit-the-updates-to-your-git-repository}

 1. To commit code to your Git Repository:
     1. Open the terminal or command prompt.
     1. Navigate to your `[AEM Repository Folder]` and run the following commands in the listed order

         ```Shell